murtosl/Jekyll_DITA/README.md

 The fact of the matter is I would like to go above and beyond and use this project as a documentation writing sample for potential employers.
 But, I am working on three finals.
 Logie's is the hardest, Tech Com is only hard because it's group work and schedules are fun.
 This is decently straightforward, but I can't work on it on a lab computer because no command line access.

 There is no way I have enough time to make a complete config file documentation right now.
 I'm just going to have to stick with what I've used.
 It's needed though.

-You still need to fix NPP on your laptop.